Jen Kirkman: Television

-Kirkman was a narrator on two episodes of the Funny or Die-produced series Drunk History on HBO, which received the jury prize for "Best Short Film" at the 2010 Sundance Film Festival.
+Kirkman was a narrator on two episodes of the Funny or Die-produced series Drunk History on Comedy Central, which received the jury prize for "Best Short Film" at the 2010 Sundance Film Festival.
 Though it is often questioned, she was actually drunk for both episodes.
 She has made guest appearances on several American television talk shows, including Conan, The View, and The Late Show with Stephen Colbert, and has performed on The Late Late Show with Craig Ferguson, Late Friday, Premium Blend, @midnight and Special Sauce.
 In 2007, she appeared as a cast member on the short-lived sketch comedy show Acceptable.TV on VH1.
 She has also made regular voice-over appearances on the Adult Swim series Home Movies and the political satire animated series SuperNews! on Current TV.
 In 2009, she wrote two episodes of the Disney Channel animated series Phineas and Ferb.

 Most notably, Kirkman was a staff writer and round-table regular on E!'s Chelsea Lately.
 On June 3, 2010, she announced she would be leaving Chelsea Lately to join the writing staff for Perfect Couples, a romantic situation comedy which premiered as a mid-season replacement on NBC on January 20, 2011.
 She continued to make occasional round-table appearances on Chelsea Lately, beginning in late 2010.
 Perfect Couples was removed from the NBC schedule on March 11, 2011, and Kirkman returned to the writing staff of Chelsea Lately in April 2011.
 In 2011, she began making regular appearances on the second season of After Lately.

 In November 2013, Deadline reported that FX had landed a script deal to Jen, a half-hour sitcom executive produced, written by and starring Kirkman.
 The series, set in Boston, Massachusetts, centered on a recently divorced a woman in her mid-30s.
 The project was backed by Borderline Amazing Productions, with executive producers Chelsea Handler, Tom Brunelle and Brad Wollack.

 In May 2015, she released her stand-up feature on Netflix, I'm Gonna Die Alone (And I Feel Fine).
 Her second stand-up feature for Netflix, Just Keep Livin'?, premiered on January 3, 2017.

 In 2017 and 2018, Kirkman contributed to the first two seasons of The Marvelous Mrs. Maisel as a writer, consultant, and producer, providing many of the jokes for the main character's stand-up routines.
 The series, created by Amy Sherman-Palladino for Amazon, is "loosely based on the concept of Joan Rivers' career."

 On October 11, 2017, it was reported that ABC had started development on The Mighty Quinn, a television series written by Kirkman and produced by Julie Anne Robinson.
 The half-hour comedy series focuses on "39-year-old Quinn, who, after getting dumped by her boyfriend on Christmas Day, takes a year off from dating to find herself."